Skip to main content ↓

 5. Insurtech collaboration

 Startups are fostering innovations by collaborating with traditional insurers and insurance technology, shortened to insurtech.
 These partnerships integrate advanced technologies such as AI, blockchain, and IoT into insurance operations.
-The result will be a collaboration that will be more efficient processes and enhance customer experience.

 For example, insurtech firms are developing AI-based solutions to minimize manual tasks and errors.
 This can handle tasks from processing claims to predicting risks.